adriangohjw/adriangohjw.github.io/_posts/2021-05-26-value-objects-to-avoid-primitive-obession.markdown

 ### Business logics are abstracted and hidden away

 Let's say we want to update the logic in determining the seniority.
-As the logic to determine the seniority has been abstracted and encapsulted within the `Title` class, any changes can be made easily without the object `seniority` object do not have to care about it.
+As the logic to determine the seniority has been abstracted and encapsulated within the `Title` class, any changes can be made easily without the object `seniority` object do not have to care about it.

 ```ruby
 class Title